sapegin/washingcode-book/manuscript/110_Other_techniques.md

 (We talk more about parallel code in [Don’t make me think](#thinking) chapter.)

 Some people [even believe](https://www.reddit.com/r/programming/comments/2tjoc8/the_boy_scout_rule_of_coding/) that we shouldn’t touch what’s working and refactoring has no business value for the product but I fiercely disagree.
 Our job is not only do what we’re told to do by the businessfolks but also to keep our software easy to change so we can quickly react to new business requirements.
-This is only possible if we care about maintanability, don’t let the tech debt pile up.
+This is only possible if we care about maintainability, don’t let the tech debt pile up.

 {#greppability}